ssmirr/appdev-chapters/hashes.md

 Like with `String` and `Array`, this is the style that we're going to use the vast majority of the time.

 In particular, `Hash`es are very often used as the arguments to methods, because they let us pass in a list of inputs with nice labels.
-We will very often type hash literals directly into the parentheses of method arguments, something like:
+When we get to Ruby on Rails, especially, we will very often type hash literals directly into the parentheses of method arguments, things like:

 ```ruby
 Movie.where({ :title => "The Shawshank Redemption" })